paylogic/developer.paylogic.com/content/articles/pytest-bdd.rst

 to selenium webdriver and a possibility to write code in Python.

 Later the lack of limitations became a reason the BDD was not used as intended.
-Feature descriptions became programmatic with the variables in the text files, overlapping the requirements, scripting actions after observing results ( When-Then-When-Then sections).
+Feature descriptions became programmatic with the variables in the text files.

-But the biggest problem was the setup of the test.
-The whole Given section was hard to reuse because of the complexity of the system domain.

-But there was also something what we have learned from it...
+The scenarios contained overlapping requirements.
+A pattern of scripting actions appeared for complex scenarios which contained a chain of When-Then-When-Then sections to observe the results.

+Due to the complex system domain the Given sections contained a lot of detailed and not reusable keywords.
+It happened because RobotFramework does not provide means to setup a test and pass a shared stated across keywords.

+We had to implement state sharing between keywords ourselves and learned from it...

 Splinter
 --------

-Unlike the RobotFramework most of the BDD tools are mapping the python code to Gherkin features.
+Unlike the RobotFramework most of the BDD tools map the python code to Gherkin features.
 That keeps the feature files clean, browsable and readable.
-Allows having a nice overview of the functionality of the system.
+In addition it allows having a nice overview of the functionality of the system.

 Also they use Splinter - a pythonic webdriver that inherits some problems of the selenium, but